dotlang/language/README.md

 |-----|-----http
 |-----|-----tcp
 ```
-In the above examples `/core/sys, /core/net, /core/net/http, /core/net/tcp` are all packages.
+In the above examples `/core, /core/sys, /core/net, /core/net/http, /core/net/tcp` are all packages.
 - Unlike many other languages, modules are stateless.
 Meaning there is no variable or static code defined in a module-level.

 ## General rules
-- **Encoding**: Source code files are encoded in UTF-8 format.
+- **Encoding**: Modules are encoded in UTF-8 format.
-- **Whitespace**: Any instance of space(' '), tab(`\t`), newline(`\r` and `\n`) are whitespace and will be ignored. - **Indentation**: Indentation must be done using spaces, not tabs.
+- **Whitespace**: Any instance of space(' '), tab(`\t`), newline(`\r` and `\n`) are whitespace and will be ignored.
+- **Indentation**: Indentation must be done using spaces, not tabs.
+Using 4 spaces is advised but not mandatory.
-- **Comments**: `;` is used to denote comment.
+- **Comments**: `;` is used to start a comment.
 It must be either first character of the line or follow a whitespace.
 - **Literals**: `123` integer literal, `'c'` character literal, `'this is a test'` string literal, `0xffe` hexadecimal number, `0b0101011101` binary number.
 You can separate digits using undescore: `1_000_000`.
 - **Terminator**: Each statement must be in a separate line and must not end with semicolon.
 - **Order**: Each source code file contains 3 sections: import, definitions and function.
-The order of the contents of source code file matters: `import` section must come first, then type and protocol declarations and then functions come at the end.
-If the order is not met, compiler will give warnings.
+The order of the contents of source code file matters: `import` section must come first, then declarations and then functions come at the end.
+If the order is not met, compiler will give errors.
 - Import section is used to reference other modules that are being used in this module.
 - Definitions section is used to define data types and protocols.
 - Function section is used to define function bodies.